-Laid upon the Table by the Colonial Treasurer, and ordered by the House to be printed, October 30, 1872.
+Laid upon the Table by Mr. Wilson, and ordered by the Council to be printed, October 30, 1872.

 DEGREE OF ASSOCIATE OF ARTS-SEPTEMBER, 1872.

 Male Candidates.

 IN conformity with the Rules and Regulations of the Tasmanian Council of Education, the Council have directed the publication of the names of the Candidates who have passed the Examination for the Degree of Associate of Arts to the satisfaction of the Examiners, and upon whom the Degree has been conferred accordingly:-